 Didn’t get that promotion?
 Got your period on the wrong date?
 The dress on sale didn’t fit?
 All of these worries are fleeting, and you know it.
 As long as you’re alive, there will be ebbs and flows.
 Ride the waves with gratitude, and you’ll find dealing with downfalls much easier.

-Breathing fresh air: The World Health Organization (WHO) estimates that 7 million people a year die because of air pollution wordlwide, with 9 of 10 people breathing air that does not meet the WHO’s guidelines for air pollutants.
-People living in highly polluted cities in China or India sometimes had to wear masks outside because of the pollution – and this was before the pandemic!
+People living in highly polluted cities in China or India sometimes had to wear masks outside because of the pollution – and this was before COVID!
+The World Health Organization (WHO) estimates that 7 million people a year die because of air pollution wordlwide, with 9 of 10 people breathing air that does not meet the WHO’s guidelines for air pollutants.
 We can be grateful that no US city is listed in the top 50 most polluted cities in the world (even Los Angeles is not in the list!).

 Gratitude is an Important Skill to Learn

 You might think that gratitude is inherent or obvious then why should one have to learn it?
 On the contrary, psychologists have found that the human mind naturally overemphasizes the negative.
 Gratitude takes practice, effort, and habit formation.
 But the good thing is you can get started anytime.
 Being grateful for big and small things, finding the silver lining in difficult situations can help you tide over stressful times with a smile.

 “Gratitude is one of the sweet shortcuts to finding peace of mind and happiness inside.
 No matter what is going on outside of us, there is always something we could be grateful for.”